PrefectHQ/prefect/docs/guides/prefect-deploy.md

         )
     ```

-    If you need additional configuration for your storage location, use the `RemoteStorage` class.
+    If you need additional configuration for your fsspec-based storage, use the `RemoteStorage` class.

-    Here's an example of loading a flow from Azure Blob Storage with a custom account name:
+    For example, here's how you can load a flow from Azure Blob Storage with a custom account name:

     ```python hl_lines="1, 6" title="azure_storage.py"
     from prefect import flow